-If you’re one of the many homeowners who have refinanced recently, there’s no reason to consider selling your home in the immediate future.
-Hopefully, your refinanced mortgage has helped ease financial woes by lowering your monthly payments.
+If you’re one of the many homeowners who have moved or refinanced in the last few years, there’s no reason to consider selling your home in the immediate future.
+Hopefully, your mortgage has helped ease any financial woes with low monthly payments.

 Wait to Sell: You’re Worried About Affording Your Next Purchase

 Over the course of the last couple of years, worries about affording your next home purchase were tied to the housing market’s rising prices and lack of new homes for sale.
 Now, add interest rates between 6% and 7% to the mix, and there seems to be little financial benefit to buying a new home.
 Don’t be afraid to wait to sell your home if you think the timing isn’t right.

 Even with plenty of home equity, you may find that your buying power is diminished when you factor in how much more you would have to pay toward interest each month.